underscoreio/essential-slick/src/pages/3-modifying.md

   - we need to catch the exception,
   - we can see the updates temporarily applied before `DBIO.failed` is called.

-Due to a [bug][link-scala-type-alias-bug] in Scala we can not investigate this within the repl, although it is looking good to be fixed in [Slick 3.1][link-slick-type-alias-pr].

 ## Logging Queries and Results